 For the first several React applications I built, I attempted to adapt many of the same organizational principles I had previously used with other patterns I’d used for building web applications, which was to arrange files of similar purpose and intent into folders named accordingly.
 For example, I would put my components into a “components” folder, and my specs into a “specs” folder, and my styles into a “style” folder.
 My file system for those applications always ended up looking something like this:

 Project └── src └── js └── components │ component-one.js │ component-two.js │ component-three.js │ component-four.js └── specs │ component-one.spec.js │ component-two.spec.js │ component-three.spec.js │ component-four.spec.js └── stories │ component-one.story.js │ component-two.story.js │ component-three.story.js │ component-four.story.js └── css │ component-one.css │ component-two.css │ component-three.css │ component-four.css │ main.css

 This works and is a very reasonable approach to organizing your application’s files.
 However, one of the big challenges a developer will face with this approach is finding the file you need when you need it as the application grows.
-Having a solid naming strategy for your files will certainly help [ 1 ], but as the number of project files grows, and the more you find the need to find files that you don’t know the name of, this organizational strategy can make finding what you need when you need it an exercise in frustration.
+Having a solid naming strategy for your files will certainly help (especially if you use an editor that allows you to open a file by searching for its name), but as the number of project files grows, and the more you find the need to find files that you don’t know the name of, this organizational strategy can make finding what you need when you need it an exercise in frustration.

 NOTE: If you’re not familiar with it, the

 .story.js files are intended to be files that are consumed and rendered by Storybook, which is a fantastic and useful tool for the development, test, and documentation of components in isolation.

 Things got better when I was introduced to and read this article by marmelab; it opened my eyes to the idea that, in a component-based application, we can organize our files not by the file’s purpose, but rather by the component the file supports.